RESIP.NET

 • One dedicated IP per account

-• Organize by business line/product line, using different regional IPs for different groups
+• Organize by client or business line, using different regional IPs for different groups

-• Maintain an IP ledger documenting which IP is bound to which account
+• Maintain an IP asset management ledger documenting which IP is bound to which account

 • Monthly cost: ~$55-140 (20 IPs)